Recording a Payment

 Track client payments in Officaid to know exactly what's been paid and what's still outstanding.

 Know exactly what's been paid and what's still outstanding.
-Recording payments keeps your invoices in sync with your actual cash flow.
+Recording payments in Officaid keeps your invoices in sync with your actual cash flow, giving you a clear picture of your accounts receivable at any time.

 Before You Begin

-• At least one payment account set up in your system
+• At least one payment account set up in Officaid to record where the funds were received

 When you click Record Payment, the form is pre-filled to save you time:

-The amount auto-updates based on what's left to pay, helping prevent overpayments.
+The amount field auto-updates based on what's left to pay, helping prevent accidental overpayments.
+You can still override it if needed.

 Viewing Payment History

 All recorded payments appear in the Invoice Activity section on the invoice detail page.
+This provides a complete audit trail for each invoice.
 Each entry shows:

 • The date and time the payment was recorded